-Before you decide on a transaction account, it’s worth checking how convenient it is to withdraw, deposit (cash and cheques) and pay for things.
+Before you decide on a transaction account, it’s worth checking how convenient it is to withdraw, deposit and pay for things.

 Think about how you like to bank.
-If you need convenience, you may find that mobile banking either via an app or on your computer is a good option.
-Check out what mobile banking features are available.
-But don’t overlook the importance of in-branch (and phone) banking when you’re weighing up the options.
+If you need convenience, you may find that digital banking either via an app or on your computer is a good option.
+Check out what digital banking features are available.
+But don’t overlook the importance of in-branch and telephone banking when you’re weighing up the options.

 Check fees and waivers.
 Unless you’re opening a child's bank account, it’s likely you’ll pay fees for having a transaction account.
 So what could you be charged for?

 - Account fees (usually monthly) – to keep your account ticking along

 - ATM withdrawal fee – for using an ATM not affiliated with your bank